 Risk Factors

 People who work with chemicals daily are at a higher risk of irritant contact dermatitis.
 Examples include mechanics, chemists, healthcare workers, custodians, etc. However, everyone is at risk for contact dermatitis!
-Detergents, shampoos, soaps, household cleaners, including bleach, nickel-containing jewelry, and cosmetics are examples of irritants that cause irritant contact dermatitis we could all potentially come into contact with!
-Poison ivy is an example of an allergen that causes allergic contact dermatitis that we’re all potentially exposed to.
+Detergents, shampoos, soaps, household cleaners, including bleach, nickel-containing jewelry, and cosmetics are examples of irritants that cause irritant contact dermatitis.
+Poison ivy is an example of an allergen that causes allergic contact dermatitis.

 Neurodermatitis